-

 Minority shareholders have full rights as shareholders, including without limitation voting and financial rights, subscription rights (on a pro-rata basis to their equity) and withdrawal rights (in the event certain corporate transactions are approved, such as conversion, merger, consolidation, spin-off or liquidation of the company).
 However, specific provisions may be applicable pursuant to the company’s by-laws or shareholders’ agreement, such as rights and limitations arising from different classes of shares.

-Additionally, in relation to public companies, tag along rights are granted to the remaining shareholders in the event of direct or indirect change of control.
+Additionally, in relation to public companies, the Brazilian Corporations Law provides tag along rights to the remaining shareholders in the event of direct or indirect sale of the company’s control.

 -